rlcruz324/CHAT-APP/backend/README.md

 ### Core Functionalities
 1. **Authentication**:closed_lock_with_key:
-   - Secure signup and login using bcrypt for hashing passwords.
+   - Secure signup and login.
-   - JWT-based token authentication.
+   - Token authentication.
-   - Logout to clear session cookies.
+   - Logout.

 2. **Real-Time Messaging**:repeat_one:
    - Messages are sent and received in real time using Socket.IO.
-   - Conversations and messages are stored in MongoDB for persistence.
+   - Conversations and messages are stored in MongoDB.

 3. **User Management**:file_folder:
-   - Fetches users for chat sidebar excluding the current user.
+   - Fetches users for chat sidebar.

 4. **Socket.IO Integration**:bell:
    - Tracks user connections and manages online user lists.
-   - Broadcasts updates to clients about new messages and online users.
+   - Shares updates to about new messages and online users.

 ---